Leaving California? What You Need to Know

 See also: Selling a House As Is

-If your home needs extensive repairs and you don’t have the money or time to fix them, you may consider a cash buyer like Sundae.
-Learn more about the process of selling your home to Sundae.
+If your home needs extensive repairs and you don’t have the money or time to fix them, you may consider an offer from a cash buyer on Sundae’s marketplace.
+Learn more about the process of selling your home to an investor with Sundae.

 Going this route may help you avoid costly renovations and fixes, cleanings, showing your property, and a potentially drawn out sales and closing process.
-Sundae buys hundreds of homes each year, in cash.
-Also, if time is of the essence, you can close in as little as 10 days.
+Sundae helps sell hundreds of homes each year, in cash.
+Also, if time is of the essence, you can close on your own timeline.

 Timing is important